-When is our next Open Labs Science Café event?
+When is our next GSAS-Open Labs at Harvard science café?

 Location / Parking:

-Join us for our Science Café where graduate students will provide fun talks about their research while you enjoy healthy snacks and healthier conversation.
+Join us for our Science Café where graduate students come straight to the school this time to provide fun talks about their research while you enjoy healthy snacks and healthier conversation.
 Talks are approximately 8-10 minutes long and are geared towards the general public.
 Following the talks, graduate students will be available to answer questions about scientific research and college preparation.

 Keith Krenek, G2